 Here are a few companies that can help you either monetize or get users with video ads:

-A few tips for your 15 seconds trailer:
+A few tips for your video ad (usually 15s to 30s):

 - Focus on showing the key parts: impressive gameplay or cool benefits of your app

 - Keep any text you’re displaying very short and big enough (they’ll be seen on a mobile device and have to be readable)